Yarith Bespin Casino’s Corellian Spike

 At the Yarith Bespin Casino, a challenging wrinkle is added to the game: In addition to each player’s hand cards, they also have a spike card.
 The spike card sits face-up on the table in front of each player and must be used as part of their hand.

 - Choose one player to be the dealer.
 That player deals for the first round.
 The dealer rotates to the left in subsequent rounds.
 The dealer also plays.

 - Each player puts two credits in the hand pot and one in the sabacc pot to enter the hand.
 This is the ante and can increase later on in the game, especially in tournament-style play.
 (At some tables, there is only a hand pot and no sabacc pot.
 At these tables, the ante into the hand pot usually starts at one rather than two credits.)

 - The dealer deals two hand cards to each player.
 These cards are kept secret from all but the player who holds them.
 The remaining cards are placed face-down in the center of the table and constitute the draw pile.

-- Starting with the player to the dealer’s left, each player checks or bets (the bet must be at least equal to the game pot ante — typically two credits).
-If a player bets, all subsequent players must either call (match the bet), bet (increase the bet in increments of the game pot ante), or junk (discard their cards face-up and exit the hand).
+- Starting with the player to the dealer’s left, each player checks or bets (the bet must be at least equal to the hand pot ante — typically two credits).
+If a player bets, all subsequent players must either call (match the bet), bet (increase the bet in increments of the hand pot ante), or junk (discard their cards face-up and exit the hand).
 Betting continues around the table until all players have either called or junked.
 (If all but one player has junked, that remaining player wins the hand.)

 - After the initial betting phase, the dealer places a third card — the spike card — face-up in front of each remaining player.